-Quarantine laws are generally categorised as civil rather However, they may impose restrictions on individual freedom which are as severe as penal laws. than criminal.
+Quarantine laws are generally categorised as civil rather than criminal.
+However, they may impose restrictions on individual freedom which are as severe as penal laws.
 Sometimes they do so without the exquisite protections typically built into criminal process.

-So far, no community has provided specific laws to quarantine all persons with HIV infection.
+guarantine all persons with HIV infection.
 Such laws would be manifestly unjust and ineffective, at least in the most developed countries.
 The antibody test does not disclose all who are infected.
-It would be difficult, if not impossible, to provide resources to house, feed, guard and isolate all such The economic impact of withdrawing from the economy. people with (on average) eight, ten or many more years of productive contribution would be crippling.
-Moreover, having regard to the established modes of transmission of the AIDS. virus, the risks of the spread of the infection to the whole Community remain small.
+It would be difficult, if not impossible, to provide resources to house, feed, guard and isolate all such persons.
+The economic impact of withdrawing from the economy people with (on average) eight, ten or many more years of productive contribution would be crippling.
+Moreover, having regard to the established modes of transmission of the AIDS virus, the risks of the spread of the infection to the whole community remain small.
 Clearly, the target of laws and policies should be the behaviour that spreads the risk, not the individual.

-Nevertheless, calls for quarantine and manifest identification of the infected have occurred14.
+Nevertheless, calls for quarantine and manifest identification of the infected have occurred.
 They will become more common as the infection spreads.
-In a number of jurisdictions already existing powers of quarantine have been enhanced and made specific to include AIDS15.
+In a number of jurisdictions already existing powers of quarantine have been enhanced and made specific to include AIDS.
 Lessons have fortunately been learned from the ways in which communities earlier tackled syphilis - also a sexually transmissible disease potentially lethal.
-An English Royal Commission report in 191316 made the point that the public health objectives of procuring the identification of the infected, counselling and such treatment as was available, were more likely to be effective for the policy of containment than punishment and quarantine.
+An English Royal Commission report in 1913. made the point that the public health objectives of procuring the identification of the infected, counselling and such treatment as was available, were more likely to be effective for the policy of containment than punishment and quarantine.
 As with syphilis so with AIDS.
 Winning the support of those with the burden of infection, and modifying their behaviour, is the strategy that offers most promise at this time.